njcameron/njc3/content/posts/reflection-first-3-weeks-rails/index.md

 ---
-title: "Reflections on my first three weeks using Ruby on Rails"
+title: "Reflections on my first three weeks using Rails"
 date: 2016-01-25T17:02:09+01:00
 draft: false
 summary: "The good the bad and the ugly of using of Ruby on Rails for the Twivel MVP."
 standfirst: "One of my goals for 2016 is to use more non-drupal stuff and expand my tech horizons.
 This is how the first three weeks have played out."

+tag:
-tag: "Rails"
+- "Rails"

 resources:
 - name: thumb